jkelley-blackboard/attendance-REST-Python3/README.md

 The code includes classes and methods to

-- authenticate
-- reauthenticate when the session is about to timeout
+- authenticate and reauthenticate when the session is expired or is about to timeout
 - lookup rate limit, remaining requests and how many were used by the module
 - log to console and file with error, info and debug levels